isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Lenient Option Parsing
 ----------------------

-By default, DHCPv6 option 16's vendor-class-data field is parsed as a set of length-value pairs.
+By default, DHCPv6 option 16's ``vendor-class-data`` field is parsed as a set of length-value pairs.
 Same for tuple fields defined in custom options.

-With ``lenient-option-parsing: "true"``, if a length ever exceeds the rest of the option's buffer, Kea no longer complains with the log message ``unable to parse the opaque data tuple, the buffer length is x, but the tuple length is y`` with ``x < y``.
+With ``lenient-option-parsing: "true"``, if a length ever exceeds the rest of the option's buffer, previous versions of Kea returned a log message ``unable to parse the opaque data tuple, the buffer length is x, but the tuple length is y`` with ``x < y``; this no longer occurs.
 Instead, the value is considered to be the rest of the buffer, or in terms of the log message above, the tuple length ``y`` becomes ``x``.

 Enabling this flag is expected to improve compatibility with devices such as RAD